 - We can consider the liquids, containers and other items used in testing as hazardous waste.
 As such, we should separate them from other wastes located around the area and not dispose of them in the general waste or rubbish bin.

-- As for the box and paper instructions of the kit, we can put them instead in the general waste or recycling waste stream.
+- As for the box and paper instructions of the kit, we can put them instead in the general waste/household rubbish waste (recycling for the paper instructions) stream.

 - Prevent them from leaking at all times.
 Store them appropriately in a sealed, clear biohazard container especially designed to prevent leaks and spills from happening.